 But as smartphones become more commonplace, their uses more complex and connectivity options more plentiful, how you connect can be a minefield.

-If you're just wanting to send a text or have a chat, any signal should suffice (GPRS works fine for the basics).
+If you're just wanting to send a text or have a chat, any signal should suffice.
 However, when it comes to tasks that involve transferring data, such as surfing the web, social networking, using sat nav and emailing, you tend to need a stronger, more reliable connection.

 Below we'll go through the various types of mobile network, before looking at Wi-Fi, Bluetooth, GPS, 'bands' (when roaming) and femtocells.